OpenElectionData/election-transcriber/DEPLOYMENT.md

 You can change `datamade` to whatever you want it to be but that's where that user's home directory will be (which is where we'll put the code) and that's what the user will be called.
-In the examples that follow, you'll need to switch out `datamade` for whatever you choose.
+In the examples that follow as well as in the configuration files that are above, you'll need to switch out `datamade` for whatever you choose.

 ### Setup a Python Virtual Environment